 US Food and Drug Administration

-The Society is committed to uniting the global safety pharmacology community in the development and safe medical use of biologically active molecular entities by bridging across disciplines to allow the identification, characterization, and monitoring of potentially undesirable pharmacodynamic activities in nonclinical studies and guiding their translation into clinical trials.
+The Society will lead the global safety pharmacology community in the development and safe medical use of biologically active molecular entities.

-Purpose: Safety pharmacology leaders providing answers to critical questions that matter to patients, regulators, and scientists.
+Purpose: Safety pharmacology leaders providing guidance and answers to critical questions that matter to patients, regulators, and scientists.

 - Advancing the Science

 Over the next three years, we will focus on delivering the following objectives: